ncatlab/nlab-content/pages/7/5/5/3/3557/content.md

 ### Relation to $H$-valued sets

-Consider the tripos $T = T_H$ obtained from a complete Heyting algebra $H$ (example 2 above), or more exactly the bicategory of relations obtained from this.
+Consider the tripos $T = T_H$ obtained from a complete Heyting algebra $H$ ([example 2](#Heyt)), or more exactly the bicategory of relations obtained from this.
 Let us describe explicitly the bicategory obtained by splitting the PERs:

 * An object in the PER-splitting completion in this case is a set $X$ together with a function $e \colon X \times X \to H$ which is symmetric and transitive in the sense described above.
 This boils down to having, for all elements $x, y, z \in X$,
 $$e(x, y) = e(y, x)$$